 A formal ballot needs to take place for a BID to become established.
 More than 50% of those voting in the ballot have to approve the BID proposal.
 Additionally, the companies must represent at least 50% of the rate-able value of the businesses that have voted.
 All of the eligible companies within the BID area are responsible for payment of a BID levy once it’s established.

-The first Gadbrook Park BID was approved in 2009, with a subsequent second BID approved in 2014.
+The first Gadbrook Park BID was approved in 2009, with subsequent second and third BIDs approved in 2014 and 2019 respectively.
 During this time, the BID has successfully delivered a range of improvement projects for Gadbrook Park.
 The projects have included: upgrading the image of Gadbrook Park, reducing crime in the area, tackling access and egress issues and providing a range of business support and inward investment services.

 Theme One - Safe and Secure